vonsteer/taskiq-aio-sqs/README.md

 * `task_id_generator` - custom task_id generator (Optional).
 * `result_backend` - custom result backend (Optional).
 * `is_fair_queue` - : Whether the queue is a fair queue, if True, it will use the `task_name` as the MessageGroupId for all messages.

+**Task Labels:**
+* `delay` - override the default delay for a specific task (0-900 seconds).
+Not supported for FIFO queues.
+* `group_id` - set a custom MessageGroupId for FIFO queues or fair queues.
+Must be 1-128 characters, alphanumeric and specific punctuation only.

 S3 Result Backend parameters: